 9. Copyright Form

 Copyright form should be signed necessarily at the time of publication of manuscript.
 It can be sent along the manuscript at the time of submission.
 Authors can download the copyright form from HERE.

 Kindly check the publication charges and waiver policy HERE.

 11. Paper Submission

-In case of special issue papers, authors should mention the special issue in which the papers are submitted while emailing the paper and copyright form.
+In case of special issue papers, authors should mention the Title of the special issue in which the papers are submitted while submission through JSS or emailing the paper and copyright form.

 * The content published by the authors in Environmental Science Archives is their own views.
 The journal is not responsible for any content published by authors in their papers.